GEM Fellowships at ULRI-ULSE

 GEM Fellow Drives Water Harvesting Innovation at MDRI

-Britney Mack, a GEM Fellow from the University of Alabama, is making strides in atmospheric water harvesting at the Materials Discovery Research Institute (MDRI).
-As a second-year Ph.D. student in chemical engineering, Mack brings her materials science expertise to this groundbreaking project.
+Britney Mack, a GEM Fellow from the University of Alabama, made strides in atmospheric water harvesting during her 2024 summer fellowship at the Materials Discovery Research Institute.
+A second-year Ph.D. student in chemical engineering at the time, Mack brought her materials science expertise to this groundbreaking project.

-Choosing UL Research Institutes for its focus on uplifting women and minorities, Mack thrives in her role, gaining invaluable lab experience and contributing to the setup of MDRI’s laboratory.
+Choosing UL Research Institutes for our focus on uplifting women and minorities, Mack thrived in her role, gaining invaluable lab experience and contributing to the setup of MDRI’s laboratory.

 “The experience was transformative, giving me autonomy and hands-on access to unique equipment,” Mack shared.
 Her 10-week internship also included professional workshops that offered crucial learning perspectives.

-Mack’s work is set to lay the foundation for future research in water harvesting over the next 25 years.
-Learn about the poster competition Britney won during her time with MDRI.
+Learn about the poster competition Mack won during her time with MDRI.

 Michael Henderson Picture